 On several occasions between May and August 2010, national park staff met with a USFWS representative to discuss the NPS preferred alternative and the resulting preliminary threatened and endangered species determinations under section 7 of the Endangered Species Act.
-The USFWS staff also reviewed preliminary drafts of this plan through November 2012 and tentatively affirmed the section 7 determinations in the draft plan.
+The USFWS staff also reviewed preliminary drafts of this plan and tentatively affirmed the section 7 determinations in this draft plan.
+In addition, the National Park Service has committed to consult on future actions conducted under the frame work described in this management plan to ensure that such actions are not likely to adversely affect threatened or endangered species.